Search

 OpenCV with C++ object detector demo code for face detection

-OpenCV was built for maximum efficiency and performance of computing-intensive vision tasks.
+The authors built OpenCV for maximum efficiency and performance of computing-intensive vision tasks.
 Therefore, it has a strong focus on real-time applications of AI vision.
-The open-source software is written in optimized C and can take advantage of multicore processors (multi-threading).
+The authors wrote the open-source software in optimized C to take advantage of multicore processors (multi-threading).

-The goal of OpenCV is to provide an easy-to-use computer vision infrastructure that helps people build sophisticated vision applications quickly by providing over 500 functions that span many areas in vision.
-OpenCV is often used in factory product inspection, medical imaging, security analysis, human-machine interface, camera calibration, stereo vision (3D vision), and robotic vision.
+The goal of OpenCV is to provide a simplified computer vision infrastructure helping people build sophisticated vision applications quickly.
+Thus, OpenCV provides over 500 functions spanning many areas in vision.
+These functions include factory product inspection, medical imaging, security analysis, human-machine interface, camera calibration, stereo vision (3D vision), and robotic vision.

 The comprehensive image processing capabilities support video stream processing, image stitching (combining multiple cameras), camera calibration, and diverse image pre-processing tasks.
-Because machine learning is essential in computer vision, OpenCV contains a complete, general-purpose ML Library focused on statistical pattern recognition and clustering.
+To implement computer vision, it is necessary to understand the role of machine learning.
+OpenCV contains a complete, general-purpose ML Library focused on statistical pattern recognition and clustering.

-To enhance performance, OpenCV has supported NVIDIA CUDA and GPU acceleration since 2011, providing functionality for handling installed packages, site packages, and OpenCV binaries, along with explicit control over data movement between CPU and GPU memory through the OpenCV GPU module.
+To enhance performance, OpenCV has supported NVIDIA CUDA and GPU acceleration since 2011.
+This has provided functionality for handling OpenCV-installed packages, site packages, and OpenCV binaries.
+Additionally, it offered explicit control over data movement between CPU and GPU memory through the OpenCV GPU module.

 opencv computer vision use cases